D-Mona/jcl-guitar-clinics/README.md

 - **The Home Page**

 - The Home page begins with a photograph of particpants playing together at a previous clinic.
-This relays to the user that it will be an engaging and fun experience and a chance to meet with like minded fellow musicians.
+This relays to the user that it will be an engaging and fun experience and a chance to meet up with like minded fellow musicians and peers.
 - The next section contains all of the information relating to the clinic that leaves the user clear as to what to expect from any hosted events.
-- The final section is photograph and quote from one of the instructors and the event organiser, Pat.
-This gives a personal touch to the page and reminds users to check regularly for open registrations.
+- The final section is a photograph and quote from one of the instructors and the event organiser, Pat.
+This gives a personal touch to the page and reminds users to check regularly for the open registrations.
 - There is a footer at the very end of the page that contains links to all the socials of JCL Guitar Clinics.

 ![Home Page](assets/images/home-page.png)

 - **The Instructors Page**

-- This page showcases the four instructors and contains brief bios of each as well as a video of each of the instructors in a live performance.
+- This page showcases the four instructors and contains brief bios of each, as well as a video of each of the instructors in a live performance.
 - The user should be clear as to what styles of music will be performed, as well as the abilities of each instructor.

 ![Instructors Page](assets/images/instructors-page.png)